Our guide to maintenance and care of teak doors

 Things to remember

-If you see mould on the door (usually in the form of small black spots) you can treat the door with an agent to kill the mould, such as algae or mould spray.
+If you see mold on the door (usually in the form of small black spots) you can treat the door with an agent to kill the mold, such as algae or mold spray.
 If there are many hardwood trees in the surrounding area, you should do it a couple of times a year to keep your teak door fresh and looking good.
-If you do not know which mould spray to use, ask your local wood or paint merchant to help you find the right solution for your door.
+If you do not know which mold spray to use, ask your local wood or paint merchant to help you find the right solution for your door.

 NOTE!
-If you see signs of mould, it is important to clean the door properly as oil causes the mould to thrive.
+If you see signs of mold, it is important to clean the door properly as oil causes the mold to thrive.

 Which oil should you choose for teak doors?

 We are sometimes asked about which teak oil to use and what the level of dry matter should be.
 The oil’s dry matter describes the amount of oil it contains.
 We usually recommend that you choose an oil of good quality and high dry matter.
 In general, the less good teak oils can contain a lot of solvents and less oil.

 To achieve good protection, the teak oil should contain a lot of oil, it is the oil that remains and protects the door when the solvent has evaporated.
 At the same time, too high a proportion of oil is not good either as the consistency becomes thicker and as a result it becomes harder to penetrate the wood of the door.

 A rule of thumb is that the teak oil should contain between 38 and 60% oil.
 This allows it to penetrate into the wood but does not require too many applications to achieve the effect you are looking for.
 The exact proportions depend on everything from the wood quality to the condition of the door.
 Talk to your paint merchant to get the right oil for your teak door.